Perle-Systems-Limited/container-sample/README.md

 #### BUILDING AN IMAGE

+A prebuilt pslsample.img.gz (compressed image) is included in this repository.
+Use the following instructions to build it yourself.

 If you are on a Linux/Cygwin box with docker installed, type "make" to create the image.
 This will use the supplied Dockerfile to create a sample image using the python scripts.